 - First, B2B buying is a “team sport” — CEB’s research shows that an average of 4 people are involved in B2B buying decisions.
 However, trying to provide content for 5 or more personas is beyond most B2B marketing team’s resources.

 Understand who is most active during the awareness stage so you can focus your content on only a few Personas.
-During the awareness stage your primary target should be the influencer, who is often the technical designer/developer asked to investigate problems/opportunities, or the user who experiences a problem firsthand.
-A secondary target should be the decision maker who is recognizing there’s a problem or opportunity, but is not sure it’s worth solving.
+During the awareness stage your primary target should be the influencer.
+The influencer is often the technical designer/developer asked to investigate problems/opportunities or the user who experiences a problem firsthand.
+A secondary target should be the decision maker.
+This persona is recognizing there’s a problem or opportunity, but is not sure it’s worth solving.
 Offer educational content for the Personas in these buying roles and keep the branding and selling minimal if at all.

 - The second aspect of this challenge is information overload.
 In our always-on culture information is right at our fingertips, eyes and ears with news, social media, email, and marketing messages constantly vying for our attention.
-But each of us has a limited amount of attention to devote to seeking out and sifting through all of this information.
-This is why we’ve seen the advent of ad-blocking software, news and other content aggregator sites, and according to a 2015 survey by Microsoft, average consumer attention spans have decreased from 12 seconds to just 8 seconds since 2000.
-So attention becomes a limiting factor for consuming content (If you are interested in learning more read The Attention Economy: Understanding the New Currency of Business by Davenport and Beck).
+However, each of us has a limited amount of attention to devote to seeking out and sifting through all of this information.
+This is why we’ve seen the advent of ad-blocking software, news and other content aggregator sites.
+According to a 2015 survey by Microsoft, average consumer attention spans have decreased from 12 seconds to just 8 seconds since 2000.
+So attention becomes a limiting factor for consuming content.
+(If you are interested in learning more, read The Attention Economy: Understanding the New Currency of Business by Davenport and Beck.)

 Treat attention as a finite resource, especially during the Awareness stage.
 Respect your Persona’s attention by helping them conserve attention.

-Provide helpful and concise information by breaking topics into more bite size chunks with links to more in-depth information when they are ready.
+Provide helpful and concise information.
+For example, break topics into more bite size chunks with links to more in-depth information.
 Incorporate easily digestible visuals to more quickly convey information and hold attention such as graphical charts and diagrams and infographics.

-2. Be where the buyer is – To be where the buyer is means using a multichannel, online and offline content marketing approach.
-Again, this is a challenge due to the limited resources most B2B marketing teams have and the proliferation of channels available, especially online.
-It’s simply too costly and time consuming to be “everywhere”, but it’s hard to know which channels are most important for your target personas.
+2. Be where the buyer is – To be where the buyer is means using a multichannel, online and offline, content marketing approach.
+Again, this is a challenge due to the limited resources most B2B marketing teams have.
+Never mind the proliferation of channels available, especially online.
+It’s simply too costly and time consuming to be “everywhere”.
+In addition, it’s hard to know which channels are most important for your target personas.

-Focus first on being found online via SEO since everyone googles, and on a few primary online channels/websites and offline via a few primary conferences and trade shows.
-Understand where your technical influencer/user and decision maker Personas go during the Awareness stage to get information and stay informed about industry trends and new technologies.
+Focus first on being found online via SEO since everyone googles.
+Then focus on a few primary online channels/websites and offline via a few primary conferences and trade shows.
+Understand where your technical influencer/user and decision maker Personas go during the Awareness stage to get information.
+Where do they go and what do they read to stay informed about industry trends and new technologies?
 Then do everything you can (keywords, offer helpful content, conference presentations, etc.) to be found in these places.

-Some prospect/customer interviews and testing may be in order to determine the best channels, but keep in mind that your Personas, especially for certain B2B industries, may not use online social sites such as LinkedIn (except when looking for a new job) or Twitter, but rather focus on trade association and industry trade journal websites and forums.
+Some prospect/customer interviews and testing may be in order to determine the best channels.
+However, keep in mind that your Personas, especially for certain B2B industries, may not use online social sites such as LinkedIn (except when looking for a new job) or Twitter.
+Instead, they may focus on trade association and industry trade journal websites and forums.
 In fact, a significant portion of their attention may be on offline channels — print was reported as the third most important content distribution channel used by 58% of B2B marketers, ahead of YouTube, Twitter and other online channels according to the B2B Content Marketing 2017: Benchmarks, Budgets, and Trends—North America report from the Content Marketing Institute.

 From awareness to consideration